 Gambling winnings consist of income from wagers and bets, lotteries, sweepstakes, raffles, prizes, awards, contests—and, yes, even that digital blackjack table provided by your local casino on the internet while casinos are closed coast to coast.
 Technically, winnings even include the value of that bottle of beer your neighbor had to hand over to you when you made that incredible three-point shot.
 But the rules are different if you're a professional gambler.

-Gambling Income and Expenses
+Claiming Gambling Income

 Yes, the Tax Cuts and Jobs Act (TCJA) eliminated most miscellaneous itemized deductions beginning in 2018 through at least 2025, but only those that were subject to the 2% rule—you could only deduct the portion that exceeded this percentage of your adjusted gross income (AGI).
-But this rule doesn't apply to gambling losses, and the TCJA left this deduction intact.
+This rule doesn't apply to gambling losses, and the TCJA left this deduction intact.

 You're still faced with a limit, however.
-According to the IRS, "Losses from wagering transactions shall be allowed only to the extent of the gains from such transactions."
+Losses from wagering transactions are limited to the amount of your reported winnings.
 In other words, you can use your losses to offset your gambling income, but you can't use any leftover losses to subtract from your other sources of income.
-You might have spend $5,000 to win $2,000 in 2018, but you can't deduct that $5,000—or even the $3,000 difference.
+You might have spend $5,000 to win $2,000, but you can't deduct that $5,000—or even the $3,000 difference.
 You're limited to a deduction equal to the $2,000 you won.

 Now for the good news: You can also deduct your other expenses if you win enough to cover them, such as the cost of traveling to the casino or racetrack.

-"A gambler is considered to be engaged in the business of gambling if he or she gambles full time to earn a livelihood and not merely as a hobby," states J.K.
-Lasser's Your Income Tax.
-Professional gamblers report their gambling income and related expenses on Schedule C as self-employed income.
+A gambler is considered to be a professional if they gamble full time to earn a living and not merely for fun and excitement.
+Professional gamblers report their income and related expenses on Schedule C as self-employed income.
 Net Schedule C income is subject to the federal income tax and to the self-employment tax, plus any state income tax.